Photos of interpretive signs, exhibits, or text from areas administered by the National Park Service.

 A downloadable spreadsheet houses volunteer-provided details for each individual photo submission.
 In addition to the name of the park, these details include the date that the photo was taken, and may include the title of the sign, if it was submitted by the volunteer.
 Since this information came from volunteers all over the country, the Save Our Signs team is not able to independently verify dates and locations.

 Photos with identifiable people in them: To protect the privacy of park visitors, we have not released photos that contained images of identifiable people.
-We may add these photos to our collection in the future if we are able to crop identifiable people out of these images.
+In some cases, we are able to crop identifiable people out of images and publish the cropped version instead.

 Photos from non-NPS sites: The focus of our project has been on sites and signs managed by NPS.
 We may have excluded photos if it was clear that they were taken in sites not primarily managed by NPS.
 For example, we have not included photos from Topaz Relocation Center because while it is designated a National Historic Landmark, it is managed by the Topaz Museum, an independent organization, not the NPS.
 Management of federally designated sites can be quite complex and is sometimes split between multiple entities, including local government and independent organizations.